-Weeping Willow Tree provides a marvelous focal point for any landscape
+Weeping Willow Tree provides a Marvelous Focal Point for any Landscape

 The graceful falling habit of its branches forms a shade canopy that can reach the ground, creating an outdoor living room as much as 40 feet across.
-For families with children, the willow’s branching habit also makes it a perfect climbing tree, with big forks and a stout trunk.
-They are tolerant to a wide variety of soils pHs, and these gorgeous and surprisingly useful trees are at home almost anywhere in the continental US.
+The willow’s branching habit for families with children also makes it a perfect climbing tree, with big forks and a stout trunk.
+They are tolerant to a wide variety of soil pHs, and these gorgeous and surprisingly functional trees are at home almost anywhere in the continental US.

-Today, however, willows are more often used to treat boggy areas in residential landscaping, as well as low areas prone to flooding, and eroding riverbanks.
+Today, however, willows are more often used to treat boggy areas in residential landscaping and low areas prone to flooding and eroding riverbanks.
 Weeping willows thrive near water and tolerate salt.

-Weeping Willow catkins appear late in the Spring
+Weeping Willow catkins appear late in the spring.